juunjii/HuffmanCodeTree/README.md

 of data can help make processing this data quick and efficient.
 Let’s take a quick look at an few quick examples:

-Given the string “Egg cab” we would encode this as follows:
+Given the string “Egg cab” it would encode this as follows:

 <img src = "https://github.com/juunjii/HuffmanCodeTree/assets/83564748/205194b5-aa03-46f4-aca9-5e0bb6856003">

 So the encoded string would be 01000101011001110110011100100000011000110110000101100010

-Going in the reverse direction we could decode 010010000110010101100001011001000010000001100111011000010110011001100110 as follows:
+Going in the reverse direction it could decode 010010000110010101100001011001000010000001100111011000010110011001100110 as follows:

 ![table3](https://github.com/juunjii/HuffmanCodeTree/assets/83564748/56ef2e08-6f0d-4f31-a324-1f0fdce93180)

-So decoded we would get “Head gaff”.
+So decoded it would get “Head gaff”.

 ### 2. Variable Length Encoding